E-commerce

 Reminder: web pixel and customer events

-According to Shopify, a pixel is a JavaScript snippet that runs on the storefront, customer accounts, or checkout and sends behavioral data for marketing and analytics purposes; pixels are managed from Customer events in the admin (official documentation).
-“Customer events” are the actions (clicks, views, add-to-cart events, checkout progression) that you can consume in your tools once the pixel is properly connected.
+According to Shopify, a pixel is a JavaScript snippet that runs on the store, customer accounts, or checkout and sends behavioral data for marketing and analytics purposes; pixels are managed from Customer events in the admin (official documentation).
+“Customer events” are the actions (clicks, views, add-to-cart actions, checkout progression) that you can consume in your tools once the pixel is properly connected.

 Why aim for insights, not just data

-An avalanche of event logs is worthless if no one decides what to change.
-An insight is an interpretation that reduces uncertainty: for example, “visitors coming from collection X add to cart but leave before checkout” or “mobile traffic converts less after the delivery step.”
-Pixels provide the raw material; the quality of framing (questions, segments, time periods) determines whether you produce insights or decorative dashboards.
+A flood of event logs is worthless if no one decides what to change.
+An insight is an interpretation that reduces uncertainty: for example, « visitors from collection X add items to the cart but leave before checkout » or « mobile traffic converts less after the delivery step ».
+Pixels provide the raw material; the quality of the framing (questions, segments, time periods) determines whether you produce insights or decorative dashboards.

-Operational translation: each team must know what questions it is asking of the data.
+Operational translation: each team must know what questions it asks of the data.
 Marketing wants attribution and audiences; merchandising wants the products and collections that attract attention; support wants to identify recurring friction patterns, often by cross-referencing pixels and tickets.

-Set a short monthly meeting: ten minutes on only three numbers, with a decision at the end (budget, content, UX fix).
-This is often more effective than adding curves without an agenda.
+Set up a short monthly meeting: ten minutes on just three figures, with a decision at the end (budget, content, UX fix).
+It's often more effective than adding curves without an agenda.

 Three families of insights and what they reveal

-Pixel usage can be grouped into three complementary categories:
+The use of pixels can be grouped into three complementary families:

-These categories rely on the same customer events, but with different breakdowns and time windows.
-The list of standard events on the developer side remains the reference for the exact up-to-date names.
+These families rely on the same customer events, but with different breakdowns and time windows.
+The standard event list on the developer side remains the reference for the exact up-to-date names.

-Names evolve: avoid old tutorials that mix obsolete labels.
-Shopify documentation notably uses page_viewed, product_viewed, collection_viewed, product_added_to_cart, cart_viewed, then a series of checkout events through to completion.
-The important thing is to map each event to a business question: “this view is used to measure interest,” “this add-to-cart is used to feed retargeting,” etc.
+Names evolve: avoid old tutorials that mix outdated labels.
+Shopify documentation uses in particular page_viewed, product_viewed, collection_viewed, product_added_to_cart, cart_viewed, then a series of checkout events up to completion.
+The important thing is to map each event to a business question: « this view is used to measure interest », « this cart addition is used to feed retargeting », etc.

 Pixels run within a technical framework defined by the Web Pixels API (strict sandbox for app pixels, lax sandbox for custom pixels).
 This framework influences what your provider can instrument without breaking checkout: a topic to discuss with your agency if discrepancies persist between Shopify and an advertising platform.

-Use this type of grid to anchor the technique in the business:
+Use this kind of grid to anchor the technique in the business:

 For details on payloads and available fields, stick to the official event reference rather than screenshots that are several years old.